WHAT IS A GASTRIC BYPASS REVISION?

 The Roux limb is the part of the small intestine that has been surgically altered to transfer food in place of the stomach.
 If this limb is not functioning correctly, it can lead to weight gain.
 By lengthening the Roux limb, the body can overcome the negative impacts of the pouch enlargement or fistula, helping patients achieve their weight loss goals.

 CONVERSION TO DUODENAL SWITCH

-The duodenal switch, also known as the biliopancreatic diversion, involves removing 70% of the stomach and most of the duodenum (part of the small intestine), with the objective of reducing the time food spends in the GI tract to be digested.
-This helps reduce the calories ingested.
-This surgery is the ideal solution for highly obese patients.
-Studies show that post-conversion, patients with BMIs higher than 53 dropped down to BMIs of 31-40 in a matter of months.
+Conversion to the duodenal switch involves removing 70% of the stomach and most of the duodenum to reduce the amount of time food spends in the GI tract.
+This can decrease the number of calories ingested and can be ideal for highly obese patients.
+Studies show that patients undergoing this procedure reduce their BMIs from 53 to 31-40 in a few months.